Profile information

 Safety - I live in a safe neighborhood outside the "gringo" tourist bubble so you will experience daily life with middle-class and working-class Mexicans.

-I can use help with various hands-on-tasks, including general maintenance, cleaning construction dust, painting, installing accessories, moving things around.
+I can use help with various hands-on-tasks, including general maintenance, deep cleaning, painting, installing accessories, moving furniture and Do-It-Yourself projects.
 Most of the time, we’ll work side by side,.
-Knowing your way around a toolbox is important.
-Bonus points for painting, carpentry, plumbing, or tiling skills.
+Knowing your way around a toolbox is essential.
+Bonus points for painting, carpentry, audio, lighting, or similar skills.
+For the projects coming up, single travelers are preferred over couples.

 English: Fluent